 If you treat mistakes as a reason to take back control, you’ll lose the trust, autonomy, teamwork and engagement that you worked so hard to build.
 Learn from mistakes and possibly change processes or guidelines to ensure that particular mistake doesn’t happen again.

-A tip for getting everyone to contribute
+Invite everyone to contribute

 Not everyone will enthusiastically step up to the plate.
 There will be those who are gregarious and share at every opportunity.
 Then, there are those who are more observational who take time to process information.